 The meniscus is a piece of cartilage in your knee that cushions and stabilises the joint and protects the bones from wear and tear.
 Meniscus tears occur when one of these pieces of cartilage in your knee is injured or torn and typically arise from forceful twisting or rotation of the knee.

-Get Your Knee Injury Treated in Singapore Now
+Get Your Knee Injury by a Cartilage Specialist in Singapore Today

 1. What are the symptoms of collateral ligament injury?